Fogaroli/BookWormDen/src/Project Structure.md

 1. ~~Integrate supabase database and deploy dev branch to render~~
 1. ~~Create Book search API engine (Implemented on the frontend?)~~
 1. ~~Create Book Search interface and result management.~~
-1. Create a book view page with book content.
-Should differentiate between signed-in users and anonymous.
+1. ~~Create a book view page with book content.
+Should differentiate between signed-in users and anonymous.~~
- 1. Book view could have multiple tabs, one for public comments / reviews if available in the API, one for "Den" reviews, other the user to record information about the reading status, and one for the users review. (the data for each tab is build within other tasks below)
-1. Create database model for books information.
+1. ~~Create database model for books information.~~
-1. Create interface to store books in the database.
+1. ~~Create interface to store books in the database.~~
 1. Create functionality for users to log reading status and statistics (associated database model update/creation).
 1. Create model for book clubs.
 1. Create functionality to create book clubs (Create clubs, add users, add book reading list)